ayamir/nvimdots/README.md

 # Structure

-`init.vim` is the kernel config file.
+`init.lua` is the kernel config file.
+It requires configuration in `lua` directory.

-The first part is the common settings of neovim.

-The second part is Vim-Plug's settings which consists of all of my plugins.

-The third part is common simple keybinding settings about some plugins.

-`plugin` directory includes some plugins' specific settings.
+`lua` directory contains tree parts.

 <a id="plugins"></a>